Tamra McBeath-Riley – 12 days in the desert with Raya the dog

 Location: Central Australian Outback

 On the 19th of November, 2019, Tamra McBeath-Riley along with her partner and a friend set off into the central Australian outback to do some hiking.
-The plan was to spend the afternoon there and be back home by dark, but since non of them had been to the area before the exact route to their planned destination wasn’t very clear.
+The plan was to spend the afternoon there and be back home by dark, but since none of them had been to the area before the exact route to their planned destination wasn’t very clear.

-At some point along the journey Tamra took a wrong turn down a small country road, a move that would mark the start of their survival situation.
-After driving for miles down the road their car came to a dried up river bed which they attempted to drive across, but it wasn’t quite as dry as it first appeared and their car became stuck in thick mud.
+At some point along the journey, Tamra took a wrong turn down a small country road, a move that would mark the start of their survival situation.
+After driving for miles down the road their car came to a dried-up river bed which they attempted to drive across, but it wasn’t quite as dry as it first appeared and their car became stuck in thick mud.

 Tamra later said at a press conference;